Vega

 Vega is the brightest star in the northern constellation of Lyra.
 It has the Bayer designation α Lyrae, which is Latinised to Alpha Lyrae and abbreviated Alpha Lyr or α Lyr.
-This star is relatively close at only 25 ly from the Sun, and one of the most luminous stars in the Sun's neighborhood.
+This star is relatively close at only 25 ly from the Sun, and one of the most luminous stars in the Sun's neighborhood, being intrinsically brighter than any star nearer to the sun.
 It is the fifth-brightest star in the night sky, and the second-brightest star in the northern celestial hemisphere, after Arcturus.